 Skip to content

-Video Generation
+Video generation

 OpenClaw agents can generate videos from text prompts, reference images, or existing videos.
-Twelve provider backends are supported, each with different model options, input modes, and feature sets.
+Sixteen provider backends are supported, each with different model options, input modes, and feature sets.
 The agent picks the right provider automatically based on your configuration and available API keys.

 OpenClaw treats video generation as three runtime modes: